 Skin Tissue Homogenizer & Homogenization Protocol

-Ideal for skin Tissue Homogenization
+Ideal for Skin Tissue Homogenization

 Do you spend lots of time and effort homogenizing skin tissue samples?
 The Bullet Blender® tissue homogenizer delivers high quality and superior yields.
 No other homogenizer comes close to delivering the Bullet Blender’s winning combination of top-quality performance and budget-friendly affordability.
+See below for a skin tissue homogenization protocol.

-Save Time, Effort and Get Superior Results
+Save Time, Effort and Get Superior Results with

-• Consistent and High Yield Results
+Consistent and High Yield Results

 Run up to 24 samples at the same time under microprocessor-controlled conditions, ensuring experimental reproducibility and high yield.
 Process samples from 10mg or less up to 3.5g.

-• No Cross Contamination
+No Cross Contamination

-No part of the Bullet Blender® ever touches the skin samples – the sample tubes are kept closed during homogenization.
+No part of the Bullet Blender ever touches the tissue – the sample tubes are kept closed during homogenization.
 There are no probes to clean between samples.

-• Samples Stay Cool
+Samples Stay Cool

-• Easy and Convenient to Use
+Easy and Convenient to Use

-Just place beads and buffer along with your skin sample in standard tubes, load tubes directly in the Bullet Blender, select time and speed, and press start.
+Just place beads and buffer along with your tissue sample in standard tubes, load tubes directly in the Bullet Blender, select time and speed, and press start.

-• Risk Free Purchase
+Risk Free Purchase

 Sample size